ragingwind/cca-delegate/readme.md

 ## WARNING

 It's still in experimental and cca doesn't supports a official way that we can use in code.
 This node module try to parse stdio messages from result of execution of cca.
-The execution result can be changed follow by changes of cca updating that mean is `ccad` has risk factors
+The execution result can be changed follow by changes of cca updating that mean is `ccad` can be has risk factors

 ## Install